Bachelor’s degree

 • 100% grade on the test.

-Multiple choice test, 100 questions, in 3 hours, from the following subjects:
+Multiple-choice test, 100 questions, 3 hours, covering the following subjects:

 The final admission average is calculated as follows: